LoganFraser/PrintNCMods/PCBs/README.md

 a collection of pcbs that provide various functions as follows:

 ### Sensor Endstop PCB ###
-designed with passthough and a jumper to series the Z axis for connecting toolsetter overtravel to Z as a hardstop.

 Redesigned for simple DIY soldering, using 3mm LEDs and 1/4W resistors.

 https://github.com/LoganFraser/PrintNCMods/tree/main/PCBs/Sensor_Endstop_Gantry_PCB